Buffalo meat: Social significance

-Due to the religious importance of cows and restrictions on beef in India and Nepal, there is a need to differentiate buffalo meat from beef.
+Due to the religious importance of cows and restrictions on beef in India and Nepal (and some places in eastern Bhutan), there is a need to differentiate buffalo meat from beef.
 In countries like India, for religious reasons, a considerable part of the population does not eat beef (meat of cattle).
 In a large number of the Indian states and in Nepal, slaughtering cattle is prohibited.

 Differences from beef

 Water buffalo are a type of bovid, but their meat is different from beef in many respects.
 Buffalo meat has a lower fat content, and its fat is milky white, compared to the yellow-white fat of beef.
 Buffalo meat is darker in color, and buffaloes, because of their larger size, have harder bones than cows.
 Buffalo meat has a lower muscle pH of 5.6±0.4 whereas beef muscle has a pH of 6.4±0.7.
 It also has a significantly smaller amount of collagen in its muscles, but the species does not differ significantly in the degree of intramuscular collagen cross-linking.